bellodox/Bankout/doc/Analysis.md

 ### 3.4 Latent management value

 - Each Queen in hand is roughly “one saved bust and a safety draw window,” especially under latent.
-- Holding >1 Queen can turn long runs from gambles into controlled advances—beware hand limit squeezing out Kings/Jokers.
+- Holding >1 Queen becomes extremely valuable but rare—beware hand limit squeezing out Kings/Jokers in the tighter 2-card constraint.

 ---